nathancarter/weblurch/doc/plan.md

 ### Cleanup

  * Get a Travis-CI build going.
-Once that works, ``install CoffeeScript'' should be able to be removed from the Getting Started info.
-Change it to an `npm build` or something.
+Once that works, ``install CoffeeScript'' should be able to be removed from the Getting Started info (because `npm test` will build the app and run the tests, and uses the local `cake` and `coffee` commands).

 ### New tools